datagrok-ai/public/help/develop/how-to/build-an-app.md

 There are two main [deployment modes](develop/develop.md#Deployment-Modes) for Daragrok packages: Debug and Release.

 * When you `grok publish`, the package is deployed to Datagrok in a Debug mode.
-This means only you see this deployed version of the package, all others with proper priveleges keep seeing the older version if one existed before
+This means only you see this deployed version of the package, all others with proper privileges keep seeing the older version if one existed before

 * When you `grok publish --release`, this replaces the currently installed version with the new one